 It’s simply a numbers game.
 If you have 1 million people, you might find 100 genetic freaks.
-If you have 30 million throwing dumbbells about, you might find 3,000 genetic monsters.
-Consequently, it’s more common to find bigger natural bodybuilders today, than it was 50 years ago (when bodybuilding was considered taboo).
+If you have 30 million people, you might find 3,000 genetic monsters.
+Consequently, it’s more common to find bigger natural bodybuilders today than it was 50 years ago (when bodybuilding was considered taboo).

-So, stop accusing people of taking steroids, because a) it’s possible you’re wrong and 2) it’s beta male behaviour.
+So, stop accusing people of taking steroids, because it’s possible you’re wrong, so it’s unfair to those who are actually natural.

-If trolls used the same energy being a keyboard warrior IN the actual gym, they’d stop looking like a twig and build some quality muscle…and one day people might accuse them of being on steroids.
+If trolls used the same energy as keyboard warriors in the actual gym, they’d actually build some quality muscle, and one day people might accuse them of being on steroids.

-You do NOT need supplements to get jacked/shredded.
+You do not need supplements to get jacked or shredded.

-Natural supplements generally are very overrated when it comes to getting in awesome shape.
+Natural supplements are generally overrated when it comes to getting in awesome shape.

-How do you think people like Steve Reeves, Reg Park, Melvin Wells and Eugene Sandow got ripped in pre-steroid eras?
-It wasn’t from taking “dat dere Cell-Tech”.
+How do you think people like Steve Reeves, Reg Park, Melvin Wells, and Eugene Sandow got ripped in the pre-steroid era?

 You don’t need any supplements.
-All you need is to eat and train smart for better gains.
+All you need to do is eat and train smart for better gains.

 If you’ve reached your genetic potential, taking a test booster or taking large quantities of BCAAs is very unlikely to do anything, despite what some dubious study might tell you.